Best 0% APR car finance deals - January 2026

-0% car finance deals can be a great way of getting into your ideal car for minimal outlay.
-Here are the best interest free cars we've found.
+0% car finance deals can be a great way of getting into your ideal car affordably while paying no extra for using finance.
+Here are the best interest-free cars we've found.

 If you're reluctant to finance your car purchase using PCP, or just want to find the best deal, 0% finance is one of the top things to look for when you're hunting for a competitive PCP offer.